 NINR has developed funding principles consistent with the overall NIH goals, considering the funds provided this fiscal year.

-NINR will issue these without cost of living/inflationary adjustments in FY 2012; however adjustments for special needs (such as equipment and added personnel) will continue to be accommodated.
+NINR will issue these at a three percent reduction in FY 2015; however adjustments for special needs (such as equipment and added personnel) will continue to be accommodated.
 This policy applies to all grants (research and non-research) when applicable.

 New and competing grants:

-In general, grants will be funded in priority score or percentile order.
+In general, grants will be funded with regard to priority score or percentile order.
 Additional considerations will include program relevance and need, NINR’s strategic priorities, duplication of ongoing research, availability of funds, and recommendations by the National Advisory Council for Nursing Research.
-Council and program staff may selectively recommend the payment of grants out of priority score order based on Institute mission and priorities and to maintain a diverse and balanced portfolio.
 NINR will also place special emphasis on new investigators (NOT-OD-09-013), first competing renewals of new investigators, and competing renewals of established investigators with insufficient other support.

-We realize that the increasingly high overall average cost of NINR grants is largely attributable to the high percentage of clinical studies.
-NINR may make adjustments to R01 grants to maintain the average cost of competing RPGs at the FY 2011 level or lower, as directed by NIH policy.
+NINR may make adjustments to R01 grants to maintain the average cost of competing RPGs at the FY 2014 level or lower, as directed by NIH policy.
+On average, this may result in a decrease from Initial Review Group (IRG) recommended levels of requested direct costs.

-Research applications that exceed $350,000 in direct costs and are scored 30 or better will be taken to the National Advisory Council for Nursing Research for special consideration of the high budget.
+Research applications that request $350,000 or more in direct costs, in any year, with a percentile of 16 or less and non-percentiled applications that received a priority/impact score of 25 or less will be taken to the National Advisory Council for Nursing Research for special consideration of the high budget.

 Inflationary Increases for Future Years:

-Inflationary increases for future year commitments will be discontinued for all competing and non-competing research grant awards issued in FY 2012, however adjustments for special needs (such as equipment and added personnel) will continue to be accommodated.
+There are no inflationary increases for future year commitments for all competing and non-competing research grant awards issued in FY 2015, however adjustments for special needs (such as equipment and added personnel) will continue to be accommodated.

 Ruth L. Kirschstein National Research Service Awards (NRSA):